 Edible Hibiscus Flower Health Benefits

-You may have some hibiscus growing in your backyard, but have you ever tried eating hibiscus blooms?
-I have about four hibiscus plants in my yard and my neighbor mentioned to me that the blooms were not only edible, but that they have some valuable health benefits.
+You may have hibiscus flowers growing in your backyard, but have you ever tried eating hibiscus blooms?
+I have about four hibiscus plants in my yard and my neighbor mentioned to me that the Hibiscus flower blooms were not only edible, but that they have some valuable health benefits.
 I removed some blooms to dry out and I tried it myself.
 I made a traditional Hibiscus tea and it was pretty tasty.

 Hibiscus flowers contain high amounts of antioxidants, including vitamin C, but it varies depending on how much hibiscus you use.
 A cup of unsweetened hibiscus tea contains zero calories and is completely caffeine-free, so I felt comfortable giving it to my kids and did not have to worry about them bouncing off the walls:)!
 Some research has shown that drinking hibiscus tea many help lower high-blood pressure but there’s no conclusive evidence yet.